intellibrix/intellibrix/README.md

 ## Intelligence

-Intelligence is a class that provides AI capabilities to a `Brick`.
+Intelligence is a class that provides AI or other custom processing capabilities to a `Brick`.
 It can currently utilize the [OpenAI API](https://platform.openai.com/docs/api-reference) or a custom function to manually process data.

 An `Intelligence` has these methods:

-- `ask('Tell me about the biggest event from 1938', context || [])` - Ask the AI a question and return the response
+- `ask('Tell me about the biggest event from 1938', context?)` - Ask the AI a question and return the response (prompt, context?)
-- `image('A shiny red apple', '1024x1024')` - Generate an image from a text prompt (prompt, size)
+- `image('A shiny red apple', '1024x1024')` - Generate an image from a text prompt (prompt, size? = `'256x256'`)

-You may pass a context array of the format `[{ role: ChatCompletionRequestMessageRoleEnum, content: string }]` to `ask()` to provide context to the AI.
+You may pass a `context` array of the format `[{ role: 'user' | 'assistant', content: string }]` to `ask()` to provide context to the AI.

-An OpenAI `Intelligence` supports the function-calling API (see `test/function.test.ts`):
+An OpenAI `Intelligence` supports the [function-calling API](https://platform.openai.com/docs/guides/gpt/function-calling) (see `test/function.test.ts`):

 ```typescript
 const intelligence = new Intelligence({